jaantollander/masters-thesis/content/35_monitoring.md

 Then, it parses the `<target>` and the output of each entry (a line beginning with dash `-`) into a data structure as explained in table \ref{tab:data-structure}.
 The observation interval should be less than half of the cleanup interval for reliable reset detection.
 Smaller observation interval increases the resolution but also increase the rate of data accumulation.
-We used a 2-minute interval and 10-minute cleanup interval.
+We used a 2-minute observation interval and 10-minute cleanup interval.

 Field | Type | Value
 ---|-|---------